jonnywinter/jonnywinter.github.io/_posts/2021-01-18-meraki-api-powershell-put-delete.md

 author: "Jonny Winter"
 categories: journal
 tags: [API,Meraki,PowerShell]
-image: Meraki-API-PowerShell-Code.png
+image: Meraki-API-PowerShell-Code-2.png
 ---

 *"The difference between the POST and PUT APIs can be observed in request URIs.
 POST requests are made on resource collections, whereas PUT requests are made on a single resource." [...]
 "As the name applies, DELETE APIs are used to delete resources."* - [restfulapi.net](https://restfulapi.net/http-methods/#put)

 ## Summary

-In my  we walked through the steps - and a few more - on how to perform a POST request to the Meraki Dashboard API to create a new network in PowerShell.
+In my [last post]({{ site.github.url }}{% post_url 2021-01-11-meraki-api-powershell-post %}) we walked through the steps - and a few more - on how to perform a POST request to the Meraki Dashboard API to create a new network in PowerShell.
 In this post, we're going to perform both PUT & DELETE requests to update and then delete a resource - a network in our case.
-As opposed to creating the script with the user inputs, as with my last two posts, we're going to skip that bit - but with the information from those two posts you should be able to add something in pretty simply.

 ## Requirements